westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In West Virginia?

 The West Virginia traffic laws guide safety and civility among road users in the state.
-Individuals that disregard these laws commit traffic violations or infractions.
+Individuals who disregard these laws risk being found guilty of traffic violations or infractions.
 Depending on the severity of the violation and the damage involved, the traffic violations may be mere civil infractions or criminal offenses punishable by substantial fines or possible incarceration.
 Under the West Virginia Court System, traffic violations are handled by the Magistrate and Municipal courts in the state, depending on the jurisdiction where the offense was committed.
-The West Virginia Department of Transportation, Division of Motor Vehicles, maintains and distributes driving records of residents and citizens of the state.
-These records document an individual’s history of road usage, including license details, traffic violations, demerit points, pending fines, etc. Individuals are permitted by law to query the department for these records.

 What Are Felony Traffic Violations In West Virginia?